Mthe001/Magic-Ui/README.md

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
-- **DaisyUI**: A plugin for Tailwind CSS that provides ready-to-use components.
+- **DaisyUI**: A plugin for Tailwind CSS that provides ready-to-use components----->
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

 ## Getting Started